marlitas/JR_Components/CONTRIBUTING.md

 ### :thumbsup: Types of Contributions

 The Justice Reskill Component Library is a digital space where our community, whether student or employee, can come together and bond through code.
 The library is only as robust as we make it, so we depend on everyone to keep this library stocked and up-to-date.
 That's where you come in!

 There are many ways to contribute, from improving the documentation, submitting bug reports and feature requests or writing code to submit your very own component to the library.

 ### :pray: Please Don't

-Please don't submit a fully functional application here.
-Submitted components should be easy to read through and throw into an existing code base.
+Please don't submit a fully functional application.
+Submitted components should be easy to read through, customize, and throw into an existing code base.
 A majority of components will only require one file to implement, so think small.
-A component should pass testing standards, but may not be production ready.
-The library is here to provide a platform for developers who want to take your code into production for their specific use case, therefore it needs to be easy to customize and understand.

 We also request that you not submit support questions as an issue.
-For any support needs, visit the appropriate Slack channel in the Justice Reskill workspace.
+For any support needs, visit the #Component-Library Slack channel in the Justice Reskill workspace.

 <a name="ground-rules"></a>
 # Ground Rules :guardsman: